 Tourism has taken a strong root in Ipoh:

-Hence, there are always new places to explore in Ipoh Old Town!
-Many old shop lots are turned into trendy cafes, hotels, galleries, etc.
+Hence, there are always new places to explore as many old shop lots often turn into trendy cafes, hotels, galleries, etc.

 But despite this, you’ll realize that Ipoh still holds its small-town charm.